Within society there are two possible kinds of state:

 - The big trick though is the next step - to conceal the concealment

 This activity can be made to work equally by the individual or a collective of individuals working obediently together, known as a tribe.
 I have developed a hypothesis showing how this works in more detail I call Obedience Theory.
-Which is the idea that human behaviours—such as social compliance, political alignment, and even the jealousy of wealth—are driven by an unconscious, ingrained urge for tribal obedience and survival rather than true free will.
+Which is the idea that human behaviours—such as social compliance, political alignment, and even jealousy of wealth—are driven by an unconscious, ingrained urge for tribal obedience and survival rather than true free will.

 A persons autonomy or obedience can be tested using a depth psychology tool called the Orwell Test.
 I designed this conceptual framework as a self-reflection tool to help individuals evaluate whether they prioritise autonomous critical thinking or unconscious tribal compliance.

 The concealment dissonance described above renders ones obedience to the tribe deep down into the collective unconscious, where it remains buried in concrete.
-And is now very hard to bring back into the light.
+And is then very hard to bring back into the light.

 It can be rediscovered though.
 It does happen.
-It feels like it's about to happen again.